Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca

-\paragraph{Design decisions for gender prediction: Input granularity and aggregation.} As outlined in the Introduction, a central question that must be decided when presenting text to a LM for classification is the length of the input which we will call \textit{input granularity}.
+As outlined above, a central question that must be decided when presenting text to a LM for classification is the length of the input for which the model is supposed to make a single prediction, that is, the \textit{input granularity}.
 Short inputs may consist of utterances which are not informative regarding the speaker's gender.
-As for long inputs, older LM-based models have generally a limited input size (often 512 tokens\footnote{See Section 3 for details about tokenization.}), and while newer LLM-based models can deal with much longer inputs, they struggle with identifying the relevant information, in particular if it in the middle of the text \parencite{liu23-lostinthemiddle}.
+As for long inputs, older LM-based models have generally a limited input size (often 512 tokens)\footnote{See \autoref{Experimental Setup} for details about tokenization.} and while newer LLM-based models can deal with much longer inputs, they struggle with identifying the relevant information, in particular if it is in the middle of the text (\cite{liu_2023b}).

 \autoref{fig:levels} shows a simplified view of the hierarchical structure of a character's utterances in a drama: At the bottom we have individual utterances, which vary in length from single sentences to long monologues.
-Utterances can be grouped together at the scene level, and then again at the global / character level.
-Since we do not know a priori which of these levels works best, our experimental setup will evaluate models that have been trained at each of these three levels.
-In \autoref{fig:levels}, male predictions are shown in blue, and female predictions in red.
+Utterances can be grouped together at the scene level, and then again at the global character level.
+Models can be trained to make gender predictions at each of these levels (shown in blue and red, respectively), and predictions can vary in confidence (shown by saturation).
+Since we do not know a priori which of these levels works best, our experiment will evaluate models that have been trained at each of these three levels.